kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 Note that the signature does not need to be stable across versions, or even invocations of the scheduler.
 It only needs to be comparable between pods on a given running scheduler instance.

  * DynamicResources: For now we mark a pod unsignable if it has dynamic resource claims.
-We should improve this in the future, since most resource claims will allow for a signature.
+We should improve this in the future, since most DRA claims are node specific and we should be able to determine this with a little effort.
  * ImageLocality: We use the canonicalized image names from the Volumes as the signature.
  * InterPodAffinity: If either the PodAffinity or PodAntiAffinity fields are set, the pod is marked unsignable, otherwise an empty signature.
- * NodeAffinity: We use the NodeAffinity and NodeSelector fields as the signature.
+ * NodeAffinity: We use the NodeAffinity and NodeSelector fields, plus any defaults set in configuration as the signature.
  * NodeName: We use the NodeName field as the signature.
  * NodePorts: We use the results from util.GetHostPorts(pod) as the signature.
  * NodeResourcesBalancedAllocation: We use the output of calculatePodResourceRequestList as the signature.
  * NodeResourcesFit: We use the output of the computePodResourceRequest function as the signature.
  * NodeUnschedulable: We use the Tolerations field as the signature.
  * NodeVolumeLimits: We use all Volume information except from Volumes of type ConfigMap or Secret.
  * PodTopologySpread: If the PodTopologySpead field is set, or it is not set but a default set of rules are applied, we mark the pod unsignable, otherwise it returns an empty signature.
+Because the plugin itself is creating the signature, it knows whether and what kind of default it will apply.
  * TaintToleration: We use the Tolerations field as the signature.
  * VolumeBinding: Same as NodeVolumeLimits.
  * VolumeRestrictions: Same as NodeVolumeLimits.